bc-discord/bc-discord.github.io/pages/catalogs/makers.md

 layout: page
 title: Makers
 parent: Catalog
-nav_order: 1
+nav_order: 2
 ---

 # Makers

-Someone who has some involvement of producing their balisong, even if minimal such as tuning and assembly.
-These categorizations of makers are based their most popular and relevant balisongs; they are mostly true, but few execepts occur.
+Someone who has some involvement in producing their balisong, even if minimally such as tuning and assembly.
+These categorizations of makers are based on their most popular and relevant balisongs; they are mostly true, but few excepts occur.

 Terms
 - CNC (computer numerical control): Computerized machining tool.